MAdisurya/js-resources/README.md

 # Javascript Resources

-A collection of all JS-related resources for helping me get a better understanding of all things javascript.
+A collection of all JS-related resources that has helped me get a better understanding of all things javascript.

 ## Contents